We’re true Victorians now.

 10 Acres Bistro is a popular spot offering farm-to-plate food, a creative twist on organic farm greens and smaller sharing dishes like quinoa fritters.
 We also like sitting on the covered outdoor patio at its sister restaurant, 10 Acres Commons.

-9) Spot deer in the city
+9) Count the deer in the city

 We have deer in the city.
 Lots of deer.

-They love our garden, and pretty well every day we see at least one (often a mom with her fawns) nibbling the bushes or resting on the lawn.
+They love our garden, and pretty well every day we see at least one (often a mom with her fawns), nibbling the bushes or resting on the lawn.

 When driving in the city, you’ll often see signs to slow down for the deer.